 - Cosmetic treatments may include laser surgery, cryotherapy, and phototherapy.

-- Ciclosporin capsules or acetretin tablets to lower the immune system, in severe cases.
+- Medication to lower the immune system, in severe cases.

-Lichen planus due to its rare nature may go undiagnosed.
-Well Heeled Podiatry are trained and skilled in diagnosing many conditions on the feet.
+The misdiagnosis of Lichen Planus is common, due to the condition’s rare nature.
+However, Well Heeled Podiatry is trained and skilled in diagnosing many conditions on the feet.
 If you have an unusual rash or concern on the feet, make sure you have it checked by a professional to get the right treatment plan.